Eigen-Value: Efficient Domain-Robust Data Valuation via Eigenvalue-Based Approach

 \paragraph{Top-3 Sample Analysis with and without EV.} Previous quantitative experiments have demonstrated that EV improves domain robustness.
 To further investigate the reason, we conduct a qualitative analysis by examining which samples are assigned high data values.
 Specifically, we compare the three highest valued images selected by Data-OOB alone and by EV + Data-OOB.
 Since domain robustness requires capturing invariant features essential for stability under domain shift, this comparison directly reveals how the two approaches differ in practice.
 We focus on the dog sled class in ImageNet, corresponding to the results in Table~\ref{tab:data_removal_real}.
 As shown in Figure~\ref{fig:qualitative_analysis}, Data-OOB often fails to capture invariant features; some images show only dogs, while others include a sled without clear pulling.
 In contrast, when EV is incorporated, the top-3 samples consistently highlight the defining invariant feature of the class, dogs visibly pulling a sled.
 This observation provides an intuitive explanation for why EV enhances OOD robustness, and similar patterns were observed across other classes as well.

-\paragraph{Impact of EV.} In our PCA projection analysis, we visualize the top and bottom 1K samples of ImageNet as ranked by each valuation method, using the valuation results reported in Table~\ref{tab:data_removal_real}.
-Figure~\ref{fig:pca_valued} shows these samples, selected by Data-OOB and EV + Data-OOB, projected onto the top three principal components.
-For robust OOD performance, it is preferable to train on samples that are broadly distributed in the feature space, rather than narrowly clustered.
-To assess the impact of EV, we compared the variance of high- and low-value samples.
-Incorporating the EV term increased the variance of top-ranked as well as enlarged the gap between top- and bottom-ranked groups (Top: 1.09 vs. Bottom: 0.67 in EV + Data-OOB, compared to Top: 0.38 vs. Bottom: 0.60 in Data-OOB).
-In fact, Data-OOB even assigns lower variance to top-ranked samples than to bottom-ranked ones, indicating that it sometimes fails to prioritize diverse and informative examples.
-By contrast, EV consistently highlights widely dispersed, high-variance samples, while keeping low-value samples more concentrated.
-As a result, models trained on EV-selected data are exposed to richer and more representative features, which enhances their robustness under distribution shifts.
+\paragraph{Impact of EV.} In Figure~\ref{fig:pca_valued}, we analyze the top-1k and bottom-1k ImageNet samples ranked by Data-OOB, with and without EV, and project them onto the top three principal components.
+For robust OOD performance, it is preferable to train on samples that are broadly distributed rather than narrowly clustered.
+However, Data-OOB without EV shows an inverted variance pattern in which top-ranked samples are more tightly clustered than bottom ones (Top: 0.38 vs. Bottom: 0.60), indicating that it may overlook diverse, informative examples.
+Adding EV restores the expected structure: top samples exhibit substantially higher dispersion than bottom samples (Top: 1.09 vs. Bottom: 0.67).
+This shows that EV prioritizes broadly distributed, high-variance samples, leading to a more representative training subset and stronger robustness under distribution shifts.